samuel-fonseca/accountant/README.md

 # Accountant

-Accountant is a web app built with Laravel and VueJS which aims to make accounting for self-employed people to track expenses and income.
+🧮 Accountant is a web app built with Laravel and VueJS which aims to make accounting for self-employed people easy to track expenses and income.

 ## Install